-How To Gain The Trust of A Feral Cat
+How To Earn The Trust of A Feral Cat

 how to gain the trust of a feral cat

-Feral cats are extremely common in towns.
-Sometimes, there are just as many feral cats around as there are squirrels.
-But, what if you have a feral cat that particularly likes to hang around your house?
+Feral cats are widespread in towns.
+Sometimes, there are just as many feral cats around as squirrels.
+But what if you have a feral cat that particularly likes to hang around your house?
 Perhaps you decide you want to try and domesticate this feral cat.
 Where do you start?
+It is definitely possible to domesticate a feral cat.
+But first, you must earn their trust.

 how to gain the trust of a feral cat